 This provides renters the freedom to relocate without being burdened by long-term responsibilities.
 Conversely, mortgages constitute a substantial long-term financial obligation but award legal title over the property, fundamentally leading to home ownership.

-Mortgage contracts usually involve transacting with mortgage lenders and may incorporate extra expenses like homeowners insurance that are not part of monthly rental payments.
+Mortgage contracts usually involve transacting with mortgage lenders and may incorporate extra expenses like home insurance that are not part of monthly rental payments.
 This facet is crucial for potential homeowners to grasp since it influences both their privileges and duties concerning the property.

 Unlike tenancy contracts where upkeep costs are borne by the landlord, owning a home demands the assumption of all such expenses directly.